AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 all the record type's components and uses that for the alignment of the overall record type.
 That way, any address that satisfies the record object's alignment will satisfy the components' alignment requirements.
-The alignment is component X, of subtype S, is 4.
-The other components have an alignment of 1, therefore R'Alignment is 4.
+The alignment is component :ada:`X`, of subtype :ada:`S`, is 4.
+The other components have an alignment of 1, therefore :ada:`R'Alignment` is 4.
 An aligned address plus 12 will also be an aligned address.

 This rounding up based on alignment is recommended behavior for the compiler, not a requirement, but is reasonable and typical among